 Fishing around in the basement of my childhood home, I discovered a deck of cards that I had never seen before.
 I clasped them to my chest and darted up to my bedroom, eager to spread them around and see what they had to offer.

-There is much I have learned in years of introspective study, but first and foremost is that the cards can guide us to a better understanding of our inner workings and motivations if we can sit with them, receptive to the messages that they have for us, considering some tough questions, and in reflection to consider and thus direct the path of our growth.
+There is much I have learned in years of introspective study, but first and foremost is that the cards can guide us to a better understanding of our inner workings and motivations if we can sit with them, receptive to the messages that they have for us, considering some tough questions, and in reflection to consider and thus direct the path of our growth — much like the charioteer.
 Gone are my days of seeing what the future holds as if at its mercy; the true gold in the cards is in allowing them to reveal our darkest parts and resistance as well as the options in the soul’s path forward.
 The future isn’t told to us; we choose it and move into it.

 If this type of reading resonates with you, I would be honored to read for you.